Tourniquets and Where to Use Them

 You may unlock this video for FREE.
 Enter your email address for instant access AND to receive ongoing updates and special discounts related to this topic.

-Apply the tourniquet at least 5cm above the joint of the knee or elbow to avoid damaging the joint when it is tightened.
+• Do: Apply the tourniquet at least 5cm (2 inches) above the knee or elbow joint to avoid joint damage.

 Learning Outcomes: